Section508Coordinators/Dev-Automation/examples/lighthouse/lh-advanced-project1/readme.md

 `node custom-lighthouse.js -s https://section508coordinators.github.io/Dev-Automation/sitemaps/test-sitemap.xml -h HTML_LH-Report -x '.*(pdf|jpg|png)$'`

-This will run an accessibility test against a test web site of multiple web pages and create a folder with the name "***--HTML_LH-Report***" within the  "\bin\\" folder.
+This will run an accessibility test against a test web site of multiple web pages and create a folder with the name "***HTML_LH-Report***" within the  "\bin\\" folder.
 Opening the index.html of that report will present you with test results and scoring.

 ## Pre-configured examples

-The /bin/ directory contains multiple "custom-lighthouse" script files that showcase different functionality and features via their configuration settings as shown below.
+The "\bin\\" directory contains multiple "custom-lighthouse" script files that showcase different functionality and features via their configuration settings as shown below.

 Instances where the syntax calls for a sitemap.xml file containing URLs to test, you can use the test sitemap file below in the syntax example, or point to your own sitemap.xml file: